AlenaNik/Black-Castle-API-challenge-Alena/readme.md

 You have to create endpoints (as many as you consider) to support the following functionality:

 1. List all players.
+GET
 2. Create player: adds a new player to data source.
+POST
 3. Get player by id: returns the player for the given id.
+GET
 4. Arm a player with an object in its bag.
+POST
 5. Kill a player: sets player health to 0.
+DELETE
 6. Create object: adds a new object to data source.
+POST
 7. Get object by id: returns the object for the given id.
+GET
-8. Upgrade object: increase/descrease the value of the object given by id with a new value
+8. Upgrade object: increase/descrease the value of the object given by id with a new value PUT
-9. Destroy object: remove an object from available objects
+9. Destroy object: remove an object from available objects DELETE

 **Bonus:**